This article was updated on December 13th, 2025.

 - Finite: Vast as the dark web may be, with people around the world logging on in large numbers, it’s still a finite space that’s not as big as it may seem.
 There may be large numbers of forums, but many are small or defunct, and many of the users on the larger, more-established forums are not active.
 Understanding that the dark web isn’t as “unknowable” as it seems helps security teams better utilize this valuable resource.

 - Exposable: Since dark web forums are run by real people, they are not as perfectly secure as they appear, even when they have rigorous security and privacy controls in place.
-Plenty of forums and hacker communities have crashed and burned—to the benefit of defenders—due to mistakes made by their administrators or because of in-fighting among criminals.
+Plenty of forums and hacker communities have crashed and burned—to the benefit of defenders—due to mistakes made by their administrators or because of in-fighting among threat actors.
 The evasive maneuvers used on the dark web are not immune to human errors, which is why no forum is immune to exposure and infiltration.

 Best Practices for Dark Web Forum Monitoring